5 Star (song): Music video

 The music video was shot in Los Angeles and premiered on 106 & Park two months prior to the remix video.
 The remix video premiered on 106 & Park on October 9, 2009, later peaking at number one and ranking at number 25 on BET's Notarized Top 100 Videos of 2009 countdown.

 Remixes

 The official remix has two versions, both versions have a new verse by Yo Gotti and verses by rappers Gucci Mane & Trina.
 The original remix, has a verse by Lil Boosie but Because of Lil' Boosie's impending four-year prison sentence, he was unable to attend the video shoot, so a second version was needed for the video.
 That version, now the main official remix, has a verse by Young Money artist Nicki Minaj replacing Boosie's verse.
 The explicit version of the remix with Nicki Minaj was released as a digital single on November 9, 2009.

-The remix featuring Gucci Mane, Trina, and Nicki Minaj was included in the album instead of the original version.
+The third remix featuring Gucci Mane, Diamond, Trina, and Nicki Minaj.